raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

     ]
 ```

-If we reasemble the square by hand, we see we have gotten:
+If we reassemble the square by hand, we see we have gotten:

 ```
 ⚪️⚫️⚪️⚪️